You asked, we’re answering: Your top coronavirus questions

 Uber said it is trying to give drivers with disinfectants to help keep their cars clean, and the company “may temporarily suspend the accounts of riders or drivers confirmed to have contracted or been exposed to COVID-19.”

-Uber said it’s working with public health organizations who might tell them to pause an account.
-If that happens, Uber would suspend that account and those of any connected riders.

-Uber also said it will protect drivers financially if they are asked to isolate themselves.
+Both Lyft and Uber also said they will protect drivers financially if they are asked to isolate themselves.

+“Any driver or delivery person who is diagnosed with COVID-19 or is individually asked to self-isolate by a public health authority will receive financial assistance for up to 14 days while their account is on hold,” Uber said.

+“We’ve already helped drivers in some affected areas, and we’re working to quickly implement this worldwide.”

-Answer: States have received guidance from the CDC on how to keep voting locations clean.
+States have received guidance from the CDC on how to keep voting locations clean.
 It’s up to you whether you feel comfortable going.

 Many states that already held elections imposed measures to reduce contact between voters, increasing the distance between voting booths and rigorously disinfecting voting equipment.
 But if you go, remember – wash your hands before, during and afterward.